mcanouil/quarto-wizard/README.md

 ### Install Quarto Extensions

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
-2. Type `Quarto Wizard: Install Extension(s)` and select it.
+2. Type `Quarto Wizard: Install Extensions` and select it.
 3. Browse the list of available Quarto extensions.
 4. Select the Quarto extension(s) you want to install.
 5. Answer the prompts to confirm the installation.

 > [!NOTE]
-> Quarto Wizard can only display available informations, *i.e.*, if the author of an extension has not provided a description, license, and/or used tags for release versions, these fields will be populated with `none`.
+> Quarto Wizard can only display available information, *i.e.*, if the author of an extension has not provided a description, license, and/or used tags for release versions, these fields will be populated with `none`.

 ### Use Quarto Templates